Monash-FIT3170/2025W1-Commitment/docs/docs/guide/getting-started.md

 Empty Config Modal
 *Fig. 2 – Email mapping configuration modal*

-> Only contributors listed in the config file will be included in the analysis and export.
+> **WARNING:** Only contributors listed in the config file will be included in the analysis and export.
 Unmapped commit emails are ignored entirely.

 ---